elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 ![Tableau](https://img.shields.io/badge/-Tableau-E97627?style=for-the-badge&logo=tableau&logoColor=white)
 ![Excel](https://img.shields.io/badge/-Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white)

 Thera Bank aims to refine its targeting strategies for personal loan offers to improve conversion rates and reduce marketing spend.
 This project leverages customer profiling to identify high-value segments, using customer data from a previous campaign where only 9% of customers accepted the loan offer.
-The objective is to create an actionable plan that increases future loan acceptance rates by targeting the most promising customers based on income, education, family size, and credit behaviors.
+The objective is to create an actionable plan that increases future loan acceptance rates by targeting the most promising customers based on income, education, family size, and credit behaviours.

 ---
 # Table of Contents